Quantum States of Fields for Quantum Split Sources: Discussion

 \textbf{Hilbert space factorization.} It has been argued that in the FME experiment the particles cannot be initially prepared in a product state, due to the gauge constraints and long-range nature of the Newtonian potential.
-As we have shown, when we consider the full quantization of the gravitational field with a quantum source, the Hilbert space of the source and the field factorizes into a tensor product.
+As we have shown, when we consider the quantization of the gravitational field with a quantum source that is externally controlled, the Hilbert space of the source and the field factorizes into a tensor product\footnote{Note that we are studying a much simpler situation than the full-fledged interacting quantum field theory.
+We neglect the possibility of backreaction from the field to the motion of the source and the creation/annihilation of particles.}.
 What cannot be factorized is the Hilbert space of the gravitational field in different regions in spacetime.

 \textbf{Dynamical transient between different energy configurations.} The entanglement we have illustrated assumes that the field relaxes to its minimal energy state after the charges are modified.
 This requires the field to radiate away the excitations generated by the displacement of the charges.
 This never happens completely, of course, but it happens with a good approximation in a compact region, after a time of the order of the light transit time in the region (assuming no mirrors around).
 It is only after this time that in this compact region the field is approximated again by a minimal energy states---this time the new minimal energy state determined by the new position of the charges.